• Steamboat Hot Springs was built on an enormously active geothermal area

-Located just off Highway 395 in Reno, Steamboat Hot Springs was built on an enormously geothermal active area known as Steamboat Springs.
+Located just off Highway 395 in Reno, Steamboat Hot Springs was built on an enormously active geothermal area known as Steamboat Springs.
 Steamboat Springs is a volcanic field with a lot of hot springs, fumaroles, and steam vents.
-Previously, there were a few facilities with hot springs bath in the area.
+Previously, there were a few facilities with hot spring baths in the area.
 Nowadays, only one of them is available for bathing and spa treatment.

 A Brief History

 The Steamboat Hot Springs Healing Center & Spa has an extensive history going all the way back to the 19th century.
-Like other hot springs of the United States, The rich in mineral waters were used by Native Americans.
+Like other hot springs of the United States, mineral-rich waters were used by Native Americans.
 They believed in spiritual and healing properties of the Steamboat Springs geothermal water.

 The property has experienced a variety of uses over the years.
-It has been settler’s rest area on their route to California, hospital, post office, hotel, stage-coach station, and even a railroad station.
+It has been the settler’s rest area on their route to California, hospital, post office, hotel, stage-coach station, and even a railroad station.
+In the 1920s the property became a hot spring spa destination.

 Given such a long history, Steamboat Hot Springs has been designated as a state historic landmark.